iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

     ; etc
   )

-We will use a for-each loop in the score macro to iterate through all the score lines, passing them to a lambda function that in turn uses a schedule helper.
+We will use a **for-each** loop in the score macro to iterate through all the score lines, passing them to a **lambda** function that in turn uses a **schedule** helper.
 Note that for-each returns nothing (it is called to cause side effects), so we do not need to explicitly return false to avoid the errors previously encountered.
-Note also that the signature of the macro uses the dot notation to bundle all the s-expressions of score events into a list, exprs.
-Our macro expects to be receive a symbol name of an output function argument, output-fn-sym, which will be eval'd to get our actual output fun.
+Note also that the signature of the macro uses the dot notation to bundle an arbitrarily long group of s-expressions of score events into a list, **exprs**.
+Our macro expects to receive a symbolic name of an output function argument, **output-fn-sym**, which will be eval'd to get our actual output fun.
 This of course depends on the output function and the schedule function being defined so we will start with those.
-Our output function, play-note, could use any Max facility for playing audio, but for this example, it will simply print to the console.
+Our output function, **play-note**, could use any Max facility for playing audio (through the Scheme for Max interface), but for this example, it will simply print to the console.
-Our schedule function simply destructures the list of event parameters, using the first (the beat) to calculate the start time for the scheduled event, and making a new list with the remaining event params as the arguments to pass to the output function.
+Our schedule function simply destructurs the list of event parameters, using the first (the beat) to calculate the start time for the scheduled event, and making a new list with the remaining event parameters as the arguments to pass to the output function.

 .. code:: scheme